influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 Use the `/metrics` endpoint to collect system statistics.

 #### `influx transpile` removed
-The `transpile` command has been retired.
-Users can send InfluxQL directly to the server via the `/api/v2/query` or `/query` HTTP endpoints.
+The `transpile` command has been removed.
+Send InfluxQL requests directly to the server via the `/api/v2/query` or `/query` HTTP endpoints.

 #### Default query concurrency changed
-The default setting for the max number of concurrent Flux queries has been changed from 10 to unlimited.
+The default setting for the max number of concurrent Flux queries has been changed from 10 to unlimited (`0`).
 Set the `query-concurrency` config parameter to > 0 when running `influxd` to re-limit the maximum running query count, and the `query-queue-size` config parameter to > 0 to set the max number of queries that can be queued before the server starts rejecting requests.